 “The USSF… has paid only lip service to gender equality and continues to practice gender-based discrimination against its champion female employees,” the lawsuit said.

 US men and women each have collective bargaining agreements with the USSF, the women’s deal being signed to avoid a possible strike ahead of the 2016 Rio Olympics.
+It expires at the end of 2021.

 © Agence France-Presse